 Reading a Balance Sheet

-Reading and understanding the balance sheet of the company includes consideration of the accounting equation which states that the sum of the total liabilities and the owner’s capital is equal to the company’s total assets, knowing different types of assets, shareholders equity and liabilities of the company and analyzing the balance sheet using ratios.
+Reading and understanding the balance sheet of the company includes consideration of the accounting equation, which states that the sum of the total liabilities and the owner's capital is equal to the company's total assets, knowing different types of assets, shareholders' equity, and liabilities of the company and analyzing the balance sheet using ratios.

-Balance Sheet is the most important financial statement as it helps us see the financial position of the company at a given point in time.
-It is like a report card to measure a company’s performance.
+Balance Sheet is the most important financial statement as it helps us see the company's financial position at a given point in time.
+It is like a report card to measure a company's performance.
+The balance sheet, the Income Statement, and the Cash Flow statement are the three primary financial statements in accounting.

-Balance Sheet, along with the Income Statement and the Cash Flow statement, forms the three primary financial statements in accounting.
-The Income statement records all the income and expenditure of the business.
+The Income statement records all the income and expenditures of the business.
 Then we calculate net profit, which is then included in the Balance sheet under Retained earnings (in case we do not provide any dividend) to shareholders.
 The cash flow statement tries to reconcile all the cash-based transactions, and the ending balance of this statement also goes into the balance sheet as “Cash and cash equivalent.”

 Steps to Read the Balance Sheet of a Company

-Balance Sheet reports the amount of a company’s
+The balance sheet reports the amount of a company’s

 - Assets – Current Assets / Long-term assets